Hi! Welcome to wellnessthroughwildness.com!

 This is your true Self, free of others’ perceptions, personas, and the ego.

-It requires introspection and self-awareness and learning to trust your intuition.
+It requires introspection and self-awareness and learning to trust your inner self.

 It is about tuning into your purpose, values, visions, motivations, goals, and beliefs.

-It’s about developing your intuition and feeling your connection with all other substance in the multi-universe.
+It’s about developing and feeling your connection with the energy of your multi-universe.

 “Our DNA not only connects us to every plant and animal alive today, but to every single thing that has ever lived” ~ Brian Cox, Physicist.